 Currently, there is no universally accepted definition of what constitutes an illegal pesticide.
-However, the Organisation for Economic Co-operation and Development (OECD) Best Practice Guidance (BPG) to Identify Illegal Trade of Pesticides has attempted to define an illegal pesticide as "any pesticide product that is not legal in the country where it is placed on the market.”
+However, the Organization for Economic Co-operation and Development (OECD) Best Practice Guidance (BPG) to Identify Illegal Trade of Pesticides has attempted to define an illegal pesticide as "any pesticide product that is not legal in the country where it is placed on the market.”

 Such a broad definition would generally include:

 - Counterfeit and fake pesticides: In one of my previous articles, “Why What You See Isn't Always What You Get,” I touched on the differences between counterfeit and fake pesticides.
-Counterfeit pesticides, characterised by their high-quality branding and packaging, are very difficult to distinguish from the real product.
+Counterfeit pesticides, characterized by their high-quality branding and packaging, are very difficult to distinguish from the real product.
 Counterfeit products intend to deceive individuals into believing that the product is the real thing.
 In contrast, a fake, or knock-off, pesticide product can be identified more easily from the poor-quality branding and packaging.

-- Unauthorised pesticides: As this term implies, these are pesticide products that have not obtained the requisite approval from the relevant regulatory authorities.
+- Unauthorized pesticides: As this term implies, these are pesticide products that have not obtained the requisite approval from the relevant regulatory authorities.
 In most countries, a pesticide product must be approved and registered by a national government agency, which ensures they meet certain safety, quality and performance standards.